benstopford/expiring-map/README.md

 ###Notes on the Implementation
-As data is written to the ExpiryMap entries recording the expiry time are placed on a PriorityQueue.
-The queue is ordered by the entries expiry time so items expiring soonest move to the head of the queue.
+As data is written to the ExpiryMap, entries recording the expiry time are placed on a PriorityQueue.
+The queue is ordered by the entry's expiry time so items expiring soonest move to the head of the queue.

-A separate thread is used to read expiry entries from the queue.
-If the expiry time of the most recent entry is in the future the thread waits for this expiry time.
+A separate thread polls the queue.
+If the expiry time of the most recent entry is in the future the thread waits for this expiry time to arrive.
+Once this time arrives the key will be removed (expired from the cache)

-Should a new entry be put into the map whilst the expiry thread is blocked the thread is notified, picks up the new expiry time, then goes back into a waiting state.
+Should a new entry be put into the map whilst the expiry thread is blocked, the thread will be woken (notified), the new entry will be picked up, the thread will wait for this new item to expire.

 ###Further optimisations